unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Extension functions

-Kotlin allows to extend any type capabilities from anywhere
+Kotlin lets you extend the capabilities of any type from anywhere
 <br/>
 via **extension functions**